helm/charts/stable/influxdb/README.md

 ## Introduction

-This chart bootstraps an InfluxDB deployment and service on a Kubernetes cluster using the Helm Package manager.
+This chart bootstraps an InfluxDB statefulset and service on a Kubernetes cluster using the Helm Package manager.

 ## Prerequisites